 Principles and procedures for evaluating the cognitive, affective, and social learning of children.
 3321 Assessment to Promote Student Learning (3-3-2) Prerequisite: Completion of Secondary Block I, READ 3309 and concurrent enrollment in SED 3302 and READ 4321.
 Principles and procedures for designing, implementing and interpreting assessment with particular attention to student motivation, instructional effectiveness and curricular decision making.
 (Secondary Block II course.
 Field experience required) 3322 Assessment to Promote Student Learning (3-3-2) Prerequisite: Completion of Secondary Block I, READ 3309 and concurrent enrollment in SED 3302 and READ 4321.
 Principles and procedures for designing, implementing and interpreting assessment with particular attention to student motivation, instructional effectiveness and curricular decision making.
 (Secondary Block II course.
 Field experience is not required) 4303 Current Issues in Urban Teaching (3-3-2) Prerequisite: Block II, passing score on Block II exam, or departmental approval.
 A field-based course in the Teacher Education program.
 Examines the characteristics of current social movements useful to the sociological study and interpretation of major social trends involving both social and cultural change in urban schools and society as a whole.
+4304 Current Issues in Urban Teaching (3-3-0) Prerequisite: Block II, passing score on Block II exam, or departmental approval.
+Examines the characteristics of current social movements useful to the sociological study and interpretation of major social trends involving both social and cultural change in urban schools and society as a whole.
 SPAN (Spanish) 1305 Conversational Spanish (3-3-0) Not open to any student with extensive background in Spanish.
 Emphasis on basic vocabulary, idiom and elementary grammatical structures.
 Elective credit only.
 Does not provide freshman foreign language credit.
 (SPAN 1300) 1401 Elementary Spanish I (4-3-1) Laboratory fee required: \$10.